AdobeDocs/commerce-operations.en/help/installation/prerequisites/web-server/apache.md

 ## Installing Apache on CentOS {#install-prereq-apache-centos}

-Magento requires Apache use server rewrites.
-You must also specify the type of directives that can be used in `.htaccess`, which Magento uses to specify rewrite rules.
+Adobe Commerce and Magento Open Source require Apache use server rewrites.
+You must also specify the type of directives that can be used in `.htaccess`, which the application uses to specify rewrite rules.

 Installing and configuring Apache is basically a three-step process: install the software, enable rewrites, and specify `.htaccess` directives.